Nikon D7500 vs Panasonic G85

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 20.7MP, the D7500 offers a higher resolution than the G85 (15.8MP), but the D7500 nevertheless has larger individual pixels (pixel pitch of 4.22μm versus 3.77μm for the G85) due to its larger sensor.
 Moreover, the D7500 is a somewhat more recent model (by 6 months) than the G85, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that the G85 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.
+Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the D7500 provides substantially higher image quality than the G85, with an overall score that is 15 points higher.
 This advantage is based on 1.5 bits higher color depth, 1.5 EV in additional dynamic range, and 1.2 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.